machaao/rasa-sample-nlu-bot/README.md

-### A sample RASA NLU chatbot that showcases messaging types on the Machaao Platform.<br>
+### A sample RASA chatbot that showcases messaging types on the Machaao Platform (can be hosted on heroku)

 ![image](images/sample_rasa_machaao_bot.jpeg)